Kadir, next to a 50+ year old wooden loom, in his atelier

 next to the weaving loom, which were set up in every corner of his grandmothers' house.
 Working from a small atelier in his house and with his Grandmothers knowledge in hand, he now personally designs and creates wonderfully unique peshmetal towels.

 Technique: The cotton is loaded up onto the loom in rolls.
 A pattern is then used to create the main "body" of the towel.
+After the weaving is complete the fringes are cut and it is ready for knitting.
 Next, the tassels are then braided onto the towel.
 The towels are then inspected to ensure they are the right quality (sometimes they have been weaved incorrectly because of the settings or thread and the materials are recycled to make pillow covers).
 Lastly the towels are ironed to make sure they are presentable before being sent off.

 After the weaving is complete, the fringes are cut and it is ready for knittingInteresting Fact: Turkish towels were invented in the 17th century in Bursa, Turkey, They are considered to be the first towel invented so they are real classics!

 Shop our artisan bath and beach towels here